hoosierhuy/nextjs-14-module-federation/README.md

 ## Running Example App

-This example app is set up as a monorepo using NX, `npm add --global nx@latest` source: https://nx.dev/getting-started/installation.
-Ideally each micro-frontend would have its own repository.
+This example app is set up as a monorepo, (all apps in the same repo) using NX, `npm add --global nx@latest` source: https://nx.dev/getting-started/installation.
+Ideally, when time permits, each micro-frontend would have its own repository.

 **console 1**
 I used nodejs version 20.x